hongybun/qemu_passthrough_scripts/README.md

 Ubuntu will not be able to use the dGPU at all when the VM is on.
 This is expected behavior due to the implementation of the gpu-passthrough.
 If the dGPU is needed for tasks in Ubuntu, make sure to first shut down the VM.
 This guide is written for beginners in mind and therefore designed to minimize terminal navigation/use, with nano used to edit files.
 More advanced users can follow the instructions however they’re used to.
 Sometimes if the computer is left off for too long goes to sleep too many time (unconfirmed), the VM will crash and cause the GPU drivers to be unavailable, required a multi-restart process.

 ### Known issues
+Ubuntu crashes when external display is connected.
+If the Windows VM is on, it crashes when an external display is connected (but Ubuntu will be fine).
 Requires two restarts if the display driver ever crashes or is unavailable when Ubuntu is shut down or restarted (Can happen if VM crashes without handing the display driver back to Ubuntu).
 Brief black screens after Ubuntu starts and after logging in.
 Sometimes if the computer is left off for too long goes to sleep too many times (unconfirmed), the VM will crash and cause the GPU drivers to be unavailable, required a multi-restart process.

 ## 1. BIOS setup and Ubuntu installation